ahmetakman/ahmetakman.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I am finally graduated from the bachelors :dart: of Electrical and Electronics Engineering at METU :fire:
+I have finally graduated from the bachelors :dart: of Electrical and Electronics Engineering at METU :fire: